 While it’s safe to say that the most successful forays of anime based on Shirow’s work either eschewed his aesthetics entirely (Ghost in the Shell) or directly involved him in the production process (Black Magic M-66), Gundress avoided doing either.
 Of course, Shirow only contributed character designs and plot suggestions (that were ignored) to a project he otherwise had a minimal role in, but the staggering failure of Gundress is nonetheless so impressive I’d be negligent not to mention it.
 Devoid of (intentional) entertainment value, Gundress premiered in theaters incomplete, featuring entire scenes consisting of little more than animatics and viewers were given apology letters promising a copy of the film on VHS, once it was complete.

 Shirow was hugely popular among English-speaking fans of the 1990s, as his comics combined the girls n’ guns bias of the era with just enough classical references to make you feel like you were reading something that definitely wasn’t kids stuff.
 While Studio Proteus and Dark Horse Comics released most of his work in the ‘90s, Neuro Hard never turned up in English.
-Rumors suggested that Shirow himself put a stop to the notion of releasing it in English, but a quick look through Neuro Hard makes it readily apparent while a localization would be infeasible.
+Rumors suggested that Shirow himself put a stop to the notion of releasing it in English, but a quick look through Neuro Hard makes it readily apparent while a localization would be unappetizing for publishers.
 There’s heaps of text to wade through, and if localizing something like Ghost in the Shell was a pain in the ass, localizing Neuro Hard with its reams of classic Shirow world-building text would be crippling.
-Sure, Dark Horse managed to release the Appleseed Databook and Hypernotes in English, but even with extant Shirow fans a product like that might have been a tough sell because it wasn’t based a recognized franchise.
-Even compared to the Databook or Hypernotes, there’s a lot more text in Neuro Hard.
+Sure, Dark Horse managed to release the Appleseed Databook and Hypernotes in English, but even with extant Shirow fans, a product as unusual as Neuro Hard might have been a tough sell because it wasn’t based a recognized franchise and wasn’t a proper comic.
+Plus, even compared to the Databook or Hypernotes, there’s a lot more text in Neuro Hard.

 It’s a little ironic that Neuro Hard took over 20 years to be released as a single collection; Shirow’s popularity in Japan and abroad has waned significantly since it first saw print.
 Seishinsha’s release is a nice little hardcover book with an appropriately low cover price of 1,440 yen.
-The cheap price means it’s a lot easier to recommend it to lapsed Shirow fans or the extremely curious, but the amount of Japanese text means it’ll be of minimal interest to most potential readers.
-One the other hand, it’s also a great example of “classic” Shirow that’s barely known among his international fans.
+The cheap price means it’s a lot easier to recommend it to lapsed Shirow fans or the extremely curious, but the amount of Japanese text means it’ll be of minimal interest to most readers.
+On the other hand, it’s also the last vestige of untapped, “classic” Shirow and remains largely unknown among his international fans.

 - Masamune Shirow Hyperpages